 For details on where to position the ramp and the guide buoys on the different type cables, see section IV.
 Appendices and Diagrams.
 For shorter cables, make sure that there is enough distance after the ramp before the next pulley to allow the skier a safe landing.

 The jumping ramp shall be an inclined plane with an apron on the right-hand side.
-For Cableski there are currently 2 options for ramp dimensions.
-Classic and (since 2019) Extended.

 Ramps shall meet the following specifications: